TheOtherRolesAU/TheOtherRoles/README.md

 - Introduced a one second cooldown after the Morphling sampled another player
 - The Child can now always reach all usables (ladders, tasks, ...)
 - We removed a bug, where some footprints remained on the ground forever
+- We removed a bug, where the Detective didn't see the right color type when reporting a player
 - We changed the Jester win and Child lose conditions, they're not being affected by server delays anymore

 **Changes in 2.0.0**